arsalanjabbari/Operating-System-Scheduler/README.md

 - `Scheduler_Utils.py`: Provides utility functions for the scheduler.
 - `output`: Directory where simulation outputs are stored based on algorithms used.

-The simulation outputs are organized within the `output` directory, with subdirectories for each algorithm containing analysis logs and scheduling timeline flow logs, including Gantt charts depicting processor execution.

 Additionally, the project features a GUI with a user interface that prompts users to select the desired scheduling algorithm and customize parameters like the number of queues and size of each queue in the MLFQ algorithm.
 It also prompts for the time quantum in the RR algorithm.
 The implementation is designed to be fault-tolerant.